 We follow similar off-policy distributed RL framework as R2D2~\citep{kapturowski2018recurrent} implemented on ACME~\citep{hoffman2020acme}.
 In Atari games, we leverage the same recurrent feature extraction in~\citep{kapturowski2018recurrent} by unrolling an LSTM network.
 We leverage the priority experience replay~\citep{horgan2018distributed}.
 The hyperparameters are listed in~\Cref{tab:atari_hyperparameters}.

-\textbf{Model Architechtures.} The same $3$-layer convolutional network structure as \cite{kapturowski2018recurrent,mnih2015human} is used for all the algorithms, followed by an LSTM with 512 hidden units, which feeds into an actor and value networks implemetned as transformers.
+\textbf{Model Architectures.} The same $3$-layer convolutional network structure as \cite{kapturowski2018recurrent,mnih2015human} is used for all the algorithms, followed by an LSTM with 512 hidden units, which feeds into actor and value networks implemented as transformers.

 The learnable parameters inside our transformer include the input embedding, linear projections for conditioning, weights/biases in the multi-head attention and feed-forward networks within each transformer block.
 Key learnable parameters are also the adaptive normalization layers (lns) that generate dynamic shift, scale, and gate values based on the conditioning.
 Finally, the output projection is learnable.
 Conditioning is introduced via a FiLM-like (Feature-wise Linear Modulation) mechanism.
 The objective then passes through small linear networks to produce shift, scale, and gate parameters.
 These dynamically modulate activations after layer normalization in both the attention and feed-forward sub-layers.
 For example, inputs to sub-layers become \texttt{norm(h) * (scale + 1.0) + shift}, with gate controlling residual connections.
 This enables the transformer to adapt its internal computations layer-wise based on external conditions.